YunoHost/doc/fail2ban.md

 If you don't want a "legitimate" IP address to be blocked by **YunoHost** anymore, then you have to fill it in the whitelist of the `jail` configuration file.

 When updating the **Fail2ban** software, the original `/etc/fail2ban/jail.conf` file is overwritten.
-So it is on a new `jail.local` file that we will make the changes in `/etc/fail2ban/jail.local`.
+So it is on a new `jail.local` file that we will make the changes in `/etc/fail2ban/jail.d/yunohost-whitelist.conf`.
 They will thus be preserved over time.

-1. Start by creating the new jail configuration file which will be called `jail.local`:
+1. Start by creating the new jail configuration file which will be called `yunohost-whitelist.conf`:

     ```bash
-    sudo touch /etc/fail2ban/jail.local
+    sudo touch etc/fail2ban/jail.d/yunohost-whitelist.conf
     ```

 2. Edit this new file with your favorite editor:

     ```bash
-    sudo nano /etc/fail2ban/jail.local
+    sudo nano etc/fail2ban/jail.d/yunohost-whitelist.conf
     ```

 3. Paste the following content into the file and adapt the IP address `XXX.XXX.XXX.XXX` :